Getnett/Getnett/README.md

 # 🚀 Getnet Endaylalu - Fullstack Developer

 Welcome to my portfolio!
-I specialize in frontend development, building scalable and user-friendly web applications using modern JavaScript frameworks.
+I’m passionate about building impactful products, solving problems, and constantly learning to grow my skills and improve communication.
+I thrive on creating solutions that make a difference and enjoy every opportunity to collaborate and innovate.

-## 📂 Real World Project Portofilo for various clients
+## 📂 Real World Project Portofilo

 ### 1️⃣ **1health Next Gen**